 The Cell Theatre, Albuquerque’s boutique home for quality live performance, is proud to present the world premiere of “Don’t Call Me Young Lady!”, a one-woman show conceived and performed by comedian Carolyn Meyer.
-The performance, directed by Barry Simon, will run on three consecutive Sundays.

 "Don’t Call Me Young Lady!" describes what happens when a silver-haired woman, looking back over the people and the events in her life, demonstrates that the journey can offer new beginnings, totally turning one’s expectations upside down—including her own.